 I took exception to the word ‘more’ and left him with the parting shot that, when the vitamin D theory is finally proven with whatever double-blind-blah-blah trials will satisfy him, he should remember me and my ‘inexplicable wellness’.

-I have everybody to thank for my recovery, George, the OMS community (you know who you are!) and, most of all, my lovely husband who has supported me every step of the way.
+I have everybody to thank for my recovery, George, the Overcoming MS community (you know who you are!) and, most of all, my lovely husband who has supported me every step of the way.
 For me, one part superhuman and nine parts nitwit, food had never been so appetizing and life is as good as it gets.